actionhero/actionhero/site/source/includes/docs/core/plugins.md

 ## Including Plugins

 `api.config.general.paths.plugin` (loaded from `/config/api.js`) is an array which contains the search path for your plugins.
 This will default to `./node_modules`, but you can add a local path to your project.
-Once you have the plugin search paths set up, you use `api.config.general.plugins` (loaded from `/config/plugins.js`) to create a list of the plugins to load.
-The search paths will then be used to find the named plugins and load in their contents.
+Once you have the plugin search paths set up, you use `npm run actionhero link --name nameOfPlugin` to crete links in your top-level project to the plugin.
+This will also copy over any config files from the plugin into your project so you can modify them.
+The act of "linking" simply creates a `myPLugin.link` file in each component of your top-level project (actions, tasks, etc) which tells actionhero to load up files at boot from that plugin.

+You can delete all (or some) links at any time.

 ## Creating Plugins